Maryam3Ali/Classi4RPE/README.md

 Classi4RPE_GUI: is a fully simple GUI for importing data files and process them, allowing the user to finetune the data and change the classification.
 Imported data should contain: Intensity image, fitting ascii files for lifetime, and sdt data.

+tested data includes an example of tested data.

 This code (including the setted parameters) has been tested on FLIM data sets from University Hospital Jena, Experimental Ophthalmology Group using Becker
 & Hickl GmbH.